HashScannerOfficial/BC-Game-Crash-Predictor/README.md

 Its an algorthm use to decrypt very hard seeds with SHA256 encryption to estimate crash points

 **Q: Is there an APK version of bc.game crash predictor?**
-Yes.
 No, apk means it runs on phone. and SHA256 algorithm cant be decrypted with phone it needs some sophisticated measures be aware.

 **Q: Is it illegal to use this scanner??**
 All the tools and information contained in our website is for educational and informational purposes only..